 - You can earn 2-4 four credits for work in an approved placement.
 The number of credits depends on the total number of hours that you work during the summer.

 - You must work a minimum of 140 hours and a maximum of 280 hours and must work for a minimum of 6 consecutive weeks.

-- You will complete assignments for the course, including reading, listserv discussion, and reflective and analytical writing.
+- You will complete assignments for the course, including reading, online discussion, and reflective writing.

 - You will receive a grade for your work in the course.
 Half of the credits will earn a letter grade and half will be pass-fail.

 The Application Process

 - You can apply for approval of a student-arranged placement as soon as you receive an offer.
 We review the placement before we approve it.
 The placement may be anywhere in the country as long as you have internet access to participate in an online course.
 We will make decisions on applications in the order we receive them.
 Apply as soon as you can.